-Common health complaints, such as coughs, colds and headaches, account for one out of every five GP appointments in England.
+Common health complaints like coughs, colds and headaches account for one in every five GP appointments in England.

 Many of these can be treated quicker and just as effectively at home using self care, advice from your pharmacist and over-the-counter medicines bought from pharmacies or supermarkets.

 Below are the top 10 conditions, listed in decreasing order, that account for 75% of GP consultations for minor ailments.

 - Nasal congestion

 Find out the most effective treatments for dealing with each of these conditions at home.

 Remember that you can get advice from your local community pharmacist on a whole range of health issues, including when to visit your GP.
 And there’s no appointment needed.

 One in five people visits their GP in any given year because of back pain.
 Most cases of back pain can be treated with over-the-counter medicines and self-care aids and techniques.

 - Use paracetamol or ibuprofen for pain relief.
 If taking ibuprofen, make sure you take it with food.
 Read the Patient Information Leaflet before taking any medicine.